andridns/barebones-nn/README.md

 This library is meant for educational purposes as each module is built with minimal dependencies to external libraries except Numpy.

 Please don't hesitate to contact me if some of the instructions didn't work.

-Questions, comments and constructive feedbacks are thoroughly welcome :)

 ## TO-DOs